zetong-zhang/zcurvehub-docs/docs/source/tools.md

-# Web Service
+# Tools
-ZcurveHub is an integrated platform for genomic Z-curve feature analysis based on ZcurvePy, and it is freely available on http://tubic.org/zcurve/ | http://tubic.tju.edu.cn/zcurve/.
+ZcurveHub provides various tools for analyzing genomes using Z-curve method, which are freely available on https://tubic.tju.edu.cn/zcurve/.

 ## Z-curve Plotter
 Z-curve Plotter allows users to upload 1 to 3 nucleotide sequences and select 1 to 4 components from 11 components for visualization for each sequence at most.
 With Plotly's powerful interactive charts, you can scale, rotate curve graphs and view information about each coordinate point.
 Auxiliary curves (AT/GC skew/fraction) is also supported for comparative analysis.